Our Partnership Arrangements

 Detective Superintendent, Public Protection, Southeast BCU

-Together with Senior Advisors, they will form the LSCP Executive Group which will be responsible for:
+Together with Senior Advisors, they will form the LSCP Executive Partnership which will be responsible for:

 - Setting the vision, strategy and policy direction for Lewisham’s safeguarding arrangements